 - Hence, you can celebrate your success once you see the growth of the first leaf.

-Remember that the leaves on your cutting can appear limp.
-But, it’s nothing to worry about.
+Remember that the leaves on your cutting can appear leggy.
+But it’s nothing to worry about.
 These cuttings cannot absorb water until their roots develop.

 Choosing the Best Method for You